A Difference of Culture

 - In Japan, a commitment without a date is a polite way of saying "no" in 80% of cases.

-- The hardest "no" you'll hear in Japan is "that's a little difficult."
+- The most typical "hard no" you'll hear in Japan is "that's a little difficult."

 - Most experiences in Japan are highly polarized, inherently extremist.